 SERVICE

-CDMS Service
+CAS Service

-The CDMS offered by ABE Services is a Compliance Data Management Service utilising portable digital assistants (PDA's), the internet and a main computer database, to provide on-the-job compliance information and capture and collate construction data related to product or service compliance.
+The CAS is a Compliance Data Management Service utilising portable digital assistants (PDA's), the internet and a main computer database, to provide on-the-job compliance information and capture and collate construction data related to product or service compliance.

-The scope of the CDMS ITP Service provides for planning and recording of compliance through Inspection and Test Plans, ITP's.
+The scope of the CAS ITP Service provides for planning and recording of compliance through Inspection and Test Plans, ITP's.
 It includes the following functionalities:

-Creation of ITP's on the CDMS, including by copying and customizing;
+Creation of ITP's on the CAS, including by copying and customizing;

-Downloading of ITP's to Palm PDA's;
+Downloading of ITP's to PDA's;

-Recording of compliance on Palm PDA's;
+Recording of compliance on PDA's;

-Uploading of recorded compliance from Palm PDA's; and
+Uploading of recorded compliance from PDA's; and

-Viewing and printing reports from the CDMS.
+Viewing and printing reports from the CAS.

-The CDMS ITP Service is intended for use by contractors, subcontractors and others planning and recording the checking of work.
+The CAS ITP Service is intended for use by contractors, subcontractors and others planning and recording the checking of work.

-The CDMS ITP Service is also a valuable aid to contractors' and subcontractors' customers as it enables them to see records of checks undertaken, including when and by whom.
-There is no additional charge to those purchasing the CDMS ITP Service for providing their customers with on line access to view reports of checks, etc. Such access is of course, only granted with the permission of the party purchasing the CDMS ITP Service.
+The CAS ITP Service is also a valuable aid to contractors' and subcontractors' customers as it enables them to see records of checks undertaken, including when and by whom.
+There is no additional charge to those purchasing the CAS ITP Service for providing their customers with on line access to view reports of checks, etc. Such access is of course, only granted with the permission of the party purchasing the CAS ITP Service.

-TO PURCHASE THE CDMS ITP SERVICE CONTACT ABE Services

-Please note the CDMS is currently mainly available in the ACT region.
-It is expected the CDMS will be available across Australia in 2006 - Details will be in the News
+CAS is not currently available on a commercial basis.
+It may be used free on a trial basis.

+To trial CAS apply using the Contact us screen.

+In applying to trial CAS you agree to indemnify the providers of CAS in regard to any claim in regard to your use of the service.

 CONTACT US